-What is known is that specific compounds found in lemons (and other citrus fruits such as oranges and grapefruit) known as flavonoids and limonoids may either stop the formation and growth of cancer cells, or will kill them outright.
+What is known is that the benefits of lemon could be realated to specific compounds found in them (and other citrus fruits such as oranges and grapefruit) known as flavonoids and limonoids.
+These may either stop the formation and growth of cancer cells, or have been shown in studies to kill them outright.
 These studies have mainly been conducted on animals and in laboratory conditions using human breast cancer cells.

 When consuming citrus, it is also important to not just consume the juice, but also the pulp and the peel, and even the seeds when possible.
 Further research shows that 75 grams of citrus on a daily basis might be the optimal minimum intake for those wishing to reduce the risks of cancer.

 How to Add Lemons to Your Daily Diet

 Because lemons are very versatile in a wide variety of dishes, it can be very easy to ensure that you have lemon in at least one of your meals each day.
 At the very least, you can add lemon juice to water and drink a glass of lemon water every day.
 This ensures that you get a good dose of Vitamin C. However, because the peel of the lemon actually contains a much larger amount of important vitamins than the juice, it is recommended that you find ways to incorporate the peel into your daily diet as well.

 One of the easiest ways to accomplish this is to either peel a lemon and place the peel in the freezer, or simply freeze a whole lemon.
 Then you can grate as needed, adding it to salads, soups, fish, chicken, rice, pasta, and many other dishes.
 You can add it to seltzer, to smoothies and other drinks.